-This guide features several of our Genevieve Foster titles as the foundation for this rich study.
+Study the early American time period in-depth with the Genevieve Foster "World" titles as the foundation for this rich study.
 Books by other Newbery Award-winning authors are also used, including James Daugherty, Esther Forbes and Jean Lee Latham.
-This comprehensive study, beginning in the 15th century and stretching to the U.S. Civil War, will be a memorable and insightful experience for you and your students.
+This comprehensive study, beginning in the mid 1400s and stretching to the mid 1800s with the Civil War, will be a memorable and insightful experience for you and your students.

 About the Authors:

-standard textbooks inspired her to research what was available to accomplish that purpose.
-The result has been a series of History Through Literature study guides all designed to acquaint the reader with the best children's literature available on the subject.
+Rea Berg homeschooled her six children and it was her determination to teach history using quality literature rather than standard textbooks that inspired her to research what was available to accomplish that purpose.
+The result has been a series of History Through Literature Teacher guides all designed to acquaint the reader with the best children's literature available on the subject.
 Rea holds a Masters Degree in Children's Literature from The Center for the Study of Children's Literature, Simmons College in Boston.

 Not sure which study to use?
 Click here to see our Suggested Study Sequence.